amirmafzali/Neural_network-and-deep-learning_course/README.md

 10- Implementation of image classification by new transformer called "BEiT" on CIFAR-10 dataset

-11- Implementation of DCGAN model for producing finger number image dataset
+11- Implementation of DC-GAN model for producing finger number image dataset

+12- Implementation of AC-GAN model for producing finger number image dataset